gcruces95/learning-next/README.md

-# Next.js 14 Guide - Project Repository
+## Next.js App Router Course - Starter

-This repository was created to follow the official Next.js 14 guide available on nextjs.org.
-It contains all the code and exercises implemented as part of the learning process.
+This is the starter template for the Next.js App Router Course.
+It contains the starting code for the dashboard application.

+For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.

+> > > > > > > 3633f42 (Initial commit from Create Next App)